 - Interfaith and Multicultural Ceremonies – many couples often come form different cultural or religious backgrounds, and it may not seem like a big deal, but managing to combine and honor both cultures or faiths in one Ceremony is not such a foregone conclusion.
 So interfaith or multicultural ceremonies may include readings, rituals and blessings from both religious beliefs or cultural traditons of the couple.

 - Unity rituals – are a great way of having unique and creative symbolic ceremonies.
 Unity rituals are a part of the symbolic ceremonies and they usually come right before exchanging the wedding rings, representing a deeper meaning of two becoming one.
 Every ritual has its own meaning and history, so it’s very important that you choose yours carefully.
-It has to be something that really relates to your story, your wedding theme or your personal beliefs, otherwise it will just look like a clumsy misguided attempt to be original by all means.
-If you’re thinking of including a unity ritual in your symbolic ceremony, talk it over with your wedding officiant.
-They’ll help you pick the one that’s most significant and in line with your wedding, or create your own tailored to your needs: there’s no limit to creativity when it comes to unity rituals!
+It has to be something that truly relates to your story, your wedding theme or your personal beliefs, otherwise it will just look like a clumsy misguided attempt to be original by all means.
+If you’re thinking of including a unity ritual in your symbolic ceremony, talk it over with your wedding officiant – but don’t let them convince you into having one by all means.
+Your wedding Officiant / Celebrant should help you choose the kind of ritual that’s most significant and in line with your background, story and wedding theme, or create your own, tailored to your needs: and believe me, there’s no limit to creativity when it comes to unity rituals!

 So now that you know what type of ceremony you’re going for, all you need is someone able to reorder your thoughts, incorporate all the elements, think about what’s missing and schedule everything with the musicians, photographers (and eventually your wedding planners), giving you advice when needed and being ready to cope with the unexpected.
 And – what’s most important – perform your ceremony with enthusiasm and excitement.